srMarquinho/Codewars/Time_Converter/README.md

 # 7kyu - Time Converter: hours, minutes, seconds and milliseconds

-I have created this Kata when learnig Ruby DATE and TIME class and I want to share with you!
+I have created this Kata when learnig Ruby DATE and TIME class and now I want to share with you!